vojtechmares/git-training/README.md

 ### Unstage

-Remove changes from next commit
+Remove changes from next commit:

 ```bash
 # Unstage all changes